csc-training/intro-to-dl/day2/Exercise_8.md

 ## Task 2

-We have also prepared another version of the dogs vs cats example which uses a larger training dataset.
+We have also prepared another version of the dogs vs cats example which uses a larger training dataset (22000 images rather than 2000).
 Try that first with one GPU:

 ```bash
 sbatch run.sh pytorch_dvc_cnn_pretrained_largedata.py